Boxed In

 The coliseums of capitalism did them out.

-How could a small business with a modest inventory,
+How could a small business

 and a few workers, compete with big-box,